raspberrypilearning/edit-the-web/en/step_1.md

 ## Introduction

-In this project, you will look at the code that makes up a website.
-You will be able to change the HTML in the website to make it more interesting, and change the CSS to make it more exciting!

-Let's create a cool, interesting website to share information about a famous Computer Scientist!
+Create a cool, interesting website to share information about a famous Computer Scientist!

 ### What you will make